Are you controlling in your relationship?

 They may tell themselves it could be worse, or they might fear your reaction.

-Violence and controlling behaviour is not just about physical abuse.
-Here are some examples of how you might be violent or controlling without realising it:
+Violence and controlling behaviour are not just about physical abuse.

-• Constantly calling or texting to ‘check up’ on your partner, following them or dropping in on them unexpectedly.
+• Constantly calling or texting several times a day to ‘check up’ on your partner, following them or dropping in on them unexpectedly.

 • Always making the ‘important decisions’ on behalf of both of you.

-• Pressuring them to not see particular people, e.g. friends or family or being nasty to, or criticising their friends so they won’t hang around your partner anymore.
+• Pressuring them to not see particular people, like friends or family or being nasty to, or criticising their friends so they won’t hang around your partner anymore.

-• Criticising or putting them down for the things they enjoy, e.g. TV shows, music, hobbies.
+• Criticising or putting them down for the things they enjoy, like TV shows, music, and hobbies.

 • Telling them what they should or shouldn’t do/say/wear.

-• 'Gaslighting', i.e. playing mind-games by denying that you said or did something, or by telling them that their version of events is wrong.
+• 'Gaslighting' - playing mind-games by denying that you said or did something, or by telling them that their version of events is wrong.
+Saying one thing and then doing another, lying or tricking them.

-• Using emotional blackmail to get your way, e.g. “If you really loved me, you would…” or “If you were a real man/woman, you would…”
+• Using emotional blackmail to get your way, like saying 'If you really loved me, you would…' or 'If you were a real man/woman, you would…'

-• Using passive-aggressive behaviours such as ignoring them or refusing to talk to them.
+• Using passive-aggressive behaviour, such as ignoring them or refusing to talk to them.

 If you recognise any of the above behaviours in yourself, here are some things you can do to stop: